There are a variety of Wine Festivals in Calgary each year, one seems to happen every few months.

 11. The good stuff will be gone first.
 All the expensive bubbles etc are in limited quantities, so look for them Thursday and early in the night on Friday

-That may sound grand, but not all is wonderful, there are some pet peeves of the staff working the event you should try to keep in mind to keep your experience the best.
+That may sound grand, but not all is wonderful, there are some pet peeves of the staff working the event you should try to keep in mind to keep your experience the best.1.
+This is their Christmas.
+Most pourers have been pulling 12+hour days pouring wine and entertaining VIPS all week, so be patient with them.

 2. Sloppy drunk people may be fun at the bar, but they’re not fun at WineFest.
 Have a good time, but keep it under control.